NotePlan/plugins/jgclark.cliTest/README.md

-# {{pluginName}} Noteplan Plugin
+# CLI Tester Noteplan Plugin

 [You will delete this text and replace it with a readme about your plugin -- not ever seen by users, but good for people looking at your code.
 Before you delete though, you should know:]

 You do not need all of this scaffolding for a basic NP plugin.
 As the instructions state [Creating Plugins](https://help.noteplan.co/article/65-commandbar-plugins), you can create a plugin with just two files: `plugin.json` and `script.js`.
 Please read that whole page before proceeding here.

 However, for more complex plugins, you may find that it's easier to write code in multiple files, incorporating code (helper functions, etc.) written (and *TESTED*) previously by others.
-We strongly suggest you use type checking (e.g. [Flow.io](https://flow.io)) to help validate the code you write.
+We strongly suggest you to use type checking (e.g. [Flow.io](https://flow.io)) to help validate the code you write.
 If either of those is interesting to you, you're in the right place.
 Before going any further, make sure you follow the development environment [setup instructions](https://github.com/NotePlan/plugins).

 ## Creating NotePlan Plugin

-You can create a NotePlan plugin by executing:
+You can create a skeleton NotePlan plugin by executing:

 ```bash
 noteplan-cli plugin:create